 By the end of the book, we see that “Job is now the kind of person who, no matter what comes, good or bad, he can trust God’s wisdom.”
-He is a tried and tested person of faith, and perhaps this experience has gotten him a little closer to understanding the deep complexities of the universe.
+He is a tried and tested person of faith, and perhaps the suffering of Job has gotten him a little closer to understanding the deep complexities of the universe.

-If you enjoyed this video from the Bible Project, you’ll like these as well:
+If you enjoyed this video on the suffering of Job from the Bible Project, you’ll like these as well: